ZainabBilal1234/Differential-Amplifier-Design-Using-Operational-Amplifier/README.md

-This project focuses on the design and implementation of a Differential Amplifier using an operational amplifier.
-The circuit is designed to generate an output voltage according to the relation Vo = (Rb/Ra)(V₂ − V₁), where Rb is selected as the largest digit and Ra as the smallest digit of the student's roll number.
-For roll number 24L-6127, the values used are Rb = 7 kΩ and Ra = 1 kΩ, resulting in a gain of 7.
+This project presents the design and implementation of a Differential Amplifier using an operational amplifier to produce an output voltage according to the equation Vo = (Rb/Ra)(V₂ − V₁).
+The resistor values were selected based on the student's roll number, where Rb corresponds to the largest digit and Ra corresponds to the smallest digit.
+For roll number 24L-6127, the values used were Rb = 7 kΩ and Ra = 1 kΩ, resulting in an amplifier gain of 7.
+The circuit was powered using a ±15 V supply and designed to ensure the op-amp remained within its linear operating region.

-The amplifier was designed using a ±15 V power supply and tested with DC input voltages while ensuring that the op-amp operated within its linear region.
-The project involved performing design calculations, creating the circuit schematic, simulating the design in Proteus, implementing it on a breadboard, and fabricating a Printed Circuit Board (PCB) for hardware verification.

-The results obtained from simulation and hardware testing validated the theoretical design and demonstrated the practical operation of differential amplifiers in analog signal processing applications.

-Tools & Technologies
-Proteus
-Breadboard Prototyping
-PCB Design & Fabrication
-Operational Amplifier (Op-Amp)
-DC Power Supply (±15 V)
-Analog Circuit Design
-Key Features
-Differential Amplifier Design
-Gain Based on Roll Number Digits
-Proteus Simulation
-Breadboard Implementation
-PCB Fabrication
-Hardware Verification
-Linear Region Operation Analysis
-Analog Signal Processing Application
+The project included theoretical design calculations, circuit schematic development, Proteus simulation, breadboard implementation, and PCB fabrication.
+Both software and hardware results were analyzed and compared to verify the accuracy of the design.
+The successful implementation demonstrates the practical application of operational amplifiers in differential signal amplification and analog circuit design, providing hands-on experience with simulation, PCB development, and hardware testing.